-the way of tea - conversations, musings and lovely things
+the way of tea - conversations, observations, musings and lovely things

 as the beautifully wise japanese saying goes, cha-zen ichimi or zen and tea have the same flavour.